Tommy Vext: Early career

 Vext began his music career in Brooklyn, New York as a teenager singing in local hardcore bands and engaging in freestyle rap battles with the neighborhood's preeminent hopefuls.
-Being too young, Vext had to sneak into clubs even for his own shows.
+Due to being underage, Vext had to sneak into clubs including for his own shows.
 In 1996, he formed the band Maniacal Disciple with friends Jim Donovan, Steve Perlmutter, and Mike Kontaras, eventually changing their name to "Vext" (a word he found in Wu-Tang Clan's lyrics), which eventually became his nickname after he started to be known as "Tommy Vext" in the New York hardcore scene.
 Vext was a local buzz band, playing shows at CBGB, The Continental, and Lamours.
 They also opened for Biohazard, Candiria, and many others.
 In 2005, at the Roadrunner Records 25th-anniversary show, Vext was invited to sing with Corey Taylor of Slipknot.

 Divine Heresy

 In 2006, Vext was recruited by Dino Cazares of Fear Factory to front his new band Divine Heresy.
 Their debut studio album Bleed the Fifth was released in the United States on August 28, 2007, through Century Media Records.
 The album was produced by former Machine Head and Soulfly guitarist Logan Mader.

 Bleed the Fifth enjoyed a warm welcome from both the fans and the press.
 Dom Lawson of Metal Hammer summarized his review by saying "All in all, the portly pioneer has hit the bull's-eye and it's going to be fascinating to see what happens next", awarding an eight out of a possible 10.
 Eduardo Rivadavia of AllMusic felt the album "strikes a near-perfect balance between confirmation (reminding fans of Cazares' abilities and unique vision) and innovation (he even plays a few guitar solos!)".
 Scott Alisoglu of Blabbermouth.net summarized his review claiming the album is "one tough son of a bitch that may still have you humming melodies long after you've ejected the disc".
 Chad Bowar of About.com commented "Great musicianship, good songs and excellent production make this a very respectable debut".

 Vext wrote the majority of the lyrics, which are about personal strifes and how people overcome them.
 Much of the lyrical content was influenced by the Book of Revelation, natural disasters, war, and terrorism.

 In May 2008, Vext was fired from Divine Heresy after a physical altercation with Cazares.
 The split left both the fans and the press confused.
 In an exclusive Metal Injection interview, Vext explained the real reasons behind his departure from the band:

 I've been suffering the indignities of Dino's massive ego for as long as I've worked with him, and unfortunately, everything I've heard about him had eventually come to fruition, and he is exactly as he's been portrayed as by his ex-band members.
 And this happening now is the same reason why he's not in Fear Factory anymore.
 It was a stepping stone in my life and I'm moving on.